kwstnr/HotChocolateSandbox/README.md

 Normally, one would suggest, that setting this kind globally using the `IRequestExecutorBuilder.RegisterDbContext` method would solve this problem globally.
 This is not the case!

 ![Architecture Diagram](diagrams/architecture.png)

+As you can see, `GetBooksAsync` injects the `BookService` which is not Synchronized because only the DbContext is synchronized.
+Two simultaneous calls to the books resolver lead to the same exception.
+But `GetBookById` directly injects the `DbContext` which is defined globally as Synchronized so it doesn't throw the same exception.